 One of the most refreshing things about my late father-in-law is that he didn’t take himself too seriously.
-Being a wonderful storyteller, he always has a great joke that breaks the ice, and opens people up to deeper spiritual truth.
+Being a wonderful storyteller, he always had a great joke that broke the ice, and opened people up to deeper spiritual truth.
 With a twinkle in his eye, David would tell a hilarious story of some mishap that happened as children back on the family farm in Saskatchewan.

 It was there in Saskatchewan that he met my future mother-in-law.
 If there was ever a marriage made in heaven, their marriage was one of them.
 Filled with much love and perseverance, their marriage inspired many other struggling couples to go the second mile and keep on forgiving.
 Everything about David and Vera breathed the message of hope and steadfast endurance in the face of great obstacles.
 Their faith in our Lord Jesus Christ was the open secret of their great love for each other, and for a hurting world.
 Though it has been 19 years now since Vera passed on, she is still fondly remembered.*

 My father-in-law was deeply impacted by the Christian Ashram Retreat movement.
 I admire people who want to keep growing and learning even into their retirement years.
 David always looked for ways to be more loving, more caring, more forgiving, more Christ-like.
-The Christian Ashram movement is a big part of what makes my father-in-law tick, of what keeps him vital and joyful year after year.
+The Christian Ashram movement is a big part of what made my father-in-law tick, of what kept him vital and joyful year after year.
 If David had one wish for those of you reading this article, I am sure that it would be the desire that you might experience a transformed life through attending a Christian Ashram retreat.
 My own life has been radically transformed through many years of spending each summer at a Christ-centered Ashram retreat with my father-in-law and family.
 You are invited to join us this summer for an unforgettable three-day BC Christian Ashram retreat this July.
 Click on the BC Christian Ashram website, or give us a call at 604-533-5509 or email@example.com .
 You will never regret making that phone call.